ITfoxtec/FoxIDs/docs/deployment.md

 Custom domains are configured in Azure portal on the FoxIDs App Service and the FoxIDs Control App Service production slot under the `Custom domains` tab and by clicking the `Add custom domain` link.
 The FoxIDs site support one primary domain and multiple secondary domains, where the FoxIDs Control only support one primary domain.

-Additionally primary custom domain configuration:
+Configure new primary custom domain:

 1) First login to the FoxIDs Control client using the default/old primary domain.
 Select the `Parties` menu and under `Down-parties` select click `OpenID Connect - foxids_control_client` and click `Show advanced settings`.